Tune42/gamer-screenshots/README.md

 A site for posting video game screenshots.
+Adapted from Corey Schafer's Flask Blog Series.